History of the Haudenosaunee: Expansion

-In Reflections in Bullough's Pond, historian Diana Muir argues that the pre-contact Iroquois were an imperialist, expansionist culture whose cultivation of the corn/beans/squash agricultural complex enabled them to support a large population.
+In Reflections in Bullough's Pond, historian Diana Muir argues that the pre-contact Haudenosaunee were an imperialist, expansionist culture whose cultivation of the corn/beans/squash agricultural complex enabled them to support a large population.
 They made war primarily against neighboring Algonquian peoples.
-Muir uses archaeological data to argue that the Iroquois expansion onto Algonquian lands was checked by the Algonquian adoption of agriculture.
-This enabled them to support their own populations large enough to resist Iroquois conquest.
+Muir uses archaeological data to argue that the Haudenosaunee expansion onto Algonquian lands was checked by the Algonquian adoption of agriculture.
+This enabled them to support their own populations large enough to resist Haudenosaunee conquest.
 The People of the Confederacy dispute this historical interpretation, regarding the League of the Great Peace as the foundation of their heritage.

 Engraving based on a drawing by Champlain of his 1609 voyage.
-It depicts a battle between Iroquois and Algonquian tribes near Lake Champlain, with participation by Samuel de Champlain's forces.
+It depicts a battle between Haudenosaunee and Algonquian tribes near Lake Champlain, with participation by Samuel de Champlain's forces.

-The Iroquois may be the Kwedech described in the oral legends of the Mi'kmaq nation of Eastern Canada.
+The Haudenosaunee may be the Kwedech described in the oral legends of the Mi'kmaq nation of Eastern Canada.
 These legends relate that the Mi'kmaq in the late pre-contact period had gradually driven their enemies – the Kwedech – westward across New Brunswick, and finally out of the Lower St. Lawrence River region.
 The Mi'kmaq named the last-conquered land Gespedeg or "last land", from which the French derived Gaspé.
-The "Kwedech" are generally considered to have been Iroquois, specifically the Mohawk; their expulsion from Gaspé by the Mi'kmaq has been estimated as occurring c.
+The "Kwedech" are generally considered to have been Haudenosaunee, specifically the Mohawk; their expulsion from Gaspé by the Mi'kmaq has been estimated as occurring c.
 1535–1600.

 Around 1535, Jacques Cartier reported Iroquoian-speaking groups on the Gaspé peninsula and along the St. Lawrence River.
 Archeologists and anthropologists have defined the St. Lawrence Iroquoians as a distinct and separate group (and possibly several discrete groups), living in the villages of Hochelaga and others nearby (near present-day Montreal), which had been visited by Cartier.
 By 1608, when Samuel de Champlain visited the area, that part of the St. Lawrence River valley had no settlements, but was controlled by the Mohawk as a hunting ground.
 The fate of the Iroquoian people that Cartier encountered remains a mystery, and all that can be stated for certain is when Champlain arrived, they were gone.
 On the Gaspé peninsula, Champlain encountered Algonquian-speaking groups.
 The precise identity of any of these groups is still debated.
 On July 29, 1609, Champlain assisted his allies in defeating a Mohawk war party by the shores of what is now called Lake Champlain, and again in June 1610, Champlain fought against the Mohawks.